Percy Sladen

 Walter Percy Sladen (30 June 1849 – 11 June 1900) was an English biologist who specialised in starfish.

 The son of a wealthy leather merchant, Sladen was born near Halifax, Yorkshire on 30 June 1849.
 He was educated at Hipperholme Grammar School and Marlborough College, but received no university training.
-As a young man he indulged his hobby of natural history, but soon become fascinated with echinoderms.
+As a young man he indulged in his hobby of natural history, but soon became fascinated with echinoderms.
 In 1876 he was elected a Fellow of the Linnean Society of London, and the following year became a Fellow of the Zoological Society of London.
 1877 also saw the publication of his first paper, in which he split the sea-lily genus Poteriocrinus into four; in his lifetime, Sladen would gain a reputation as a "splitter" because of his proclivity for declaring specimens to belong to new genera or species.
-Late that year he began a long and fruitful collaboration with Duncan; which would see the publication of some 15 co-authored papers, many on fossils, over the course of twelve years.
+Late that year he began a long and fruitful collaboration with Duncan; which would see the publication of some 15 co-authored papers, many on fossils, over twelve years.

-From December 1878, Sladen spent three month at Naples under the auspices of the British Association for the Advancement of Science.
-His work there, on echinoderm pedicellariae, established his reputation as a leading authority on echinoderms, and in 1881 he was invited to organise and write up an account of the starfishes collected during the Challenger expedition.
+From December 1878, Sladen spent three months at Naples under the auspices of the British Association for the Advancement of Science.
+His work there, on echinoderm pedicellariae, established his reputation as a leading authority on echinoderms, and in 1881 he was invited to o and write up an account of the starfishes collected during the Challenger expedition.
 This would take him a decade to complete, and comprise nearly 1000 pages and 118 plates.

 By 1890, Sladen married Constance Anderson of York.
-She was sister of Tempest Anderson the volcanologist, and Yarborough Anderson, a barrister.
+She was the sister of Tempest Anderson the volcanologist, and Yarborough Anderson, a barrister.